Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Results and discussions

 Further, we quantify the QBER using the following equations,

 and

-where $cc_{HH}, \dots, cc_{AA}$ and $cc_{HV}, \dots, cc_{AD}$ denote coincidence counts in the correct and incorrect bases, respectively.
-As shown in Fig. \ref{Figure3}(b), the QBER in our scheme (black dots) increases from 1.03\% to 6.44\% at a slope of 0.45\%/mW, whereas the conventional approach (black squares) rises from 1.8\% to 8.04\% at 0.55\%/mW.
-These results confirm that the present BBM92 protocol, which exploits the intrinsic spatial randomness of SPDC photons, outperforms the conventional beam-splitter–based scheme by simultaneously achieving higher key rates and lower QBER.
+where $CC_{HH}, \dots, CC_{AA}$ and $CC_{HV}, \dots, CC_{AD}$ denote coincidence counts in the correct and incorrect bases, respectively.
+As shown in Fig. \ref{Figure3}(b), the QBER in our scheme for Protocol \#1 (red dots) increases from 1.03\% to 6.44\% at a slope of 0.45\%/mW, and for Protocol \#2 (blue dots) increases from 1.43\% to 9.28\% at a slope of 0.65\%/mW, whereas the conventional approach (black dots) rises from 1.8\% to 8.04\% at 0.55\%/mW.
+These results confirm that the present BBM92 scheme with new basis randomization protocols, which exploits the intrinsic spatial randomness of SPDC photons, outperforms the conventional beam-splitter–based scheme by simultaneously achieving higher key rates and lower QBER.